MohamedA95/Hiwi_Task1/README.md

 The resulting weights file will be saved next to the model.

 ## How to create config.json?
-config.json is a json file that descrips the expermit to run, sevral examples are avalibe under config_json.
+config.json is a json file that descrips the experiment to run, sevral examples are avalibe under config_json.
 ### **Keys dictionary**

 #### **arch**